NVlabs/gbrl/docs/quickstart.rst

 Graphviz (optional)
 ~~~~~~~~~~~~~~~~~~~

-To enable tree visualization, ensure Graphviz is installed before compiling.
+To enable tree visualization, ensure  `Graphviz <https://graphviz.org/download//>`__  and its development headers are installed before compiling.